ipr-cnrs/flexlm/README.md

 ## Overview

-A role to manage Flexlm daemon.
+A role to manage Flexlm daemon and licence/binaries files.

 ## Role Variables